Model selection applied to reconstructions of the Dark Energy: INTRODUCTION

-The main aim of this work is to perform non-parametric reconstructions of the dark energy features and to provide a model comparison through the Bayesian evidence.
+The main aim of this work is to perform model-independent reconstructions of the dark energy features and to provide a model comparison through the Bayesian evidence and goodness-of-fit.
 Our analysis is carried out among the nodal reconstruction \cite{hee2017constraining}, the correlation function method \cite{crittenden2012fables}, an extension of the two of them where internal amplitudes are allowed to vary in height as well as in position, and finally, for comparison, to include some of the parametric proposals.
 Even though these techniques are applicable to any function describing the dark energy, we focus on the EoS and the energy density.
-After the reconstruction is carried out, some of the cosmological functions can therefore be derived, i.e. Hubble parameter $H(z)$, deceleration parameter $q(z)$ and the $Om(z)$ diagnostic. \\
+After the reconstruction is carried out, some of the cosmological functions can therefore be derived, i.e. Hubble parameter $H(z)$, deceleration parameter $q(z)$ and the $Om(z)$ diagnostic.
+Finally we perform the PCA to discern possible important features from noise contributions.
+The novelty in this work is the joint study of the EoS and the energy density by using the model-independent approaches (nodal and step functions) to then perform model comparison through the Bayesian evidence, derived some functions in terms of the results and carried out the PCA to find preferred behaviours of DE to then keep, discard or propose other models/parameterizations. \\

 The paper is organized as follows: in section \ref{section:recons_metods} we describe the reconstruction methodology, the PCA method is also introduced and explained.
 Then in section \ref{section:theory} we provide a brief review of the underlying theory, datasets and some specifications about the parameter estimation and model selection.
 In section \ref{section:results} we present the main results, and finally in section \ref{section:conclusions} we give our conclusions.